oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 #### <a name="FunctionodatamatchesPattern" href="#FunctionodatamatchesPattern">14.4.4.3 Function `odata.matchesPattern`</a>

-The `odata.matchesPattern` client-side function takes two string expressions as arguments and returns a Boolean value`.`
+The `odata.matchesPattern` client-side function takes two string expressions as arguments and returns a Boolean value.

 The function returns true if the second expression evaluates to an [ECMAScript](#_ECMAScript) (JavaScript) regular expression and